mitchdavenport88/MSP1/testing.md

 ## Bugs & fixes

-* When I first started to build this site I had an idea of how I wanted it to look on a mobile but I didn’t take any account into how it would be displayed when the device is viewed horizontally.
+* When I first started to build this site I had an idea of how I wanted it to look on a mobile, but I didn’t take any account into how it would be displayed when the device is viewed horizontally.
 As my site breaks into three horizontal sections on these devices it didn’t leave a lot of room for content when used this way.
-I decided as content is king that hiding the footer to allow more room for content and would be best for UX.
+I decided as content is king that hiding the footer to allow more room for content would be best for UX.
 I inserted a media query that hides the footer when viewed landscape but shows again when portrait/upright so the user still has access to the social links in the footer.

 * I put my code through the W3C markup validator and it flagged up an issue on my about.html page.
 I had written h5